dabrady/site/src/pages/posts/syndicate-setup-requirements-design.md

 I'm glad I went slowly at the beginning.
 By the time I had completed the tutorial to my satisfaction, I had learned two important things: a Github Action would be a good way to manifest this tool, and I didn't want to build it out of shell scripts.

-I can count on one hand the number of devs I know who can effectively read shell scripting languages, let alone effectively write them (I myself only have a passing proficiency at both) and I wanted this project to be easy for others to grow to suit their needs.
+I can count on one hand the number of devs I know who can effectively read shell scripting languages, let alone effectively write them; I myself only have a passing proficiency at shell scripting, and I wanted this project to be easy for others to grow to suit their needs.

 Python was a choice I was primed to make: it's a language I had virtually zero experience developing with; it's easy to pick up and is widely used; it's been on my list of tools to familiarize myself with for awhile; and I have a friend who is enamored by it and is always touting its benefits in web programming.